Can CoQ10 Help with Statin-Caused Muscle Pain?

 Almost Half of all Cardiologists in the US Recommend Taking CoQ10

 About half of all cardiologists in the United States recommend taking CoQ10 with statins because they understand the connection between statins, lower CoQ10 levels and side effects.
 Canada goes even further, requiring statin labels to recommend CoQ10 supplementation.
 These doctors and regulators know that combined with the natural decline in your body’s CoQ10 production (which starts at about age 20), statins wipe out more CoQ10.
 They know the absence of CoQ10 can mean pain and discomfort.
 They know that pain can get in the way of what you have to do, and love to do.
 They know statins save lives.
 If you can take something that helps eliminates a side effect of statins, their job is easier.
-From a medical standpoint, supplementing statins with CoQ10 is a no-brainer.

 There is no known downside to CoQ10 supplementation for statins patients.
 When heart patients are treated long-term with CoQ10, symptoms improve.
 Major adverse cardiac events are improved.